Farm tours, wineries + bees: Meet the local producers of the Sunshine Coast

 As well as swoon-worthy craft beer, Brouhaha Brewery is a great spot to settle in with a beer (or two, make that three) and mingle with the local characters.

 Pick your own strawberries at Strawberry Fields

-The family-run business, which has been operational for 35 years, has grown from grazing land to having 70 acres of strawberry fields as demand has increased.
+The family-run business, which has been operational for more than 30 years, has grown from grazing land to having 70 acres of strawberry fields as demand has increased.

 With 85% of Queensland’s strawberries hailing from the Sunshine Coast, the mild winter temperatures mean they can supply to the southern states, while during the summer they have another farm in Stanthorpe to keep up with demand.